 Second, voice searching is inherently location-focused.
 The goal of a voice-enabled device is to find the best one answer to the query.
 To do this, the user’s location needs to be considered.
 While standard search engines also consider location when returning search results, it’s not as prioritized.

-As we move into 2019, brands will start rethinking SEO with voice searches in mind.
+In 2020, brands will start rethinking SEO with voice searches in mind.
 And remember the chatbots we touched on earlier?
 Those guys work best when the content they’re indexing is optimized for voice searching.
 (Think conversational instead of technical.)

 The phrase “micro-moments” was coined by Google back in 2015.
 Micro-moments are those brief moments throughout a customer’s day in which they reach for their mobile device to learn something, do something, or buy something.